nravic/kalmanrs/README.md

 ## Todo
+- Add usage examples (for all three filter types)
 - Add support to master branch for the Extended Kalman Filter (EKF).
 - Add support to master branch for the Unscented Kalman Filter (UKF).
 - Better testing/test coverage